EFForg/mozilla-central/README.txt

+For HTTPS Everywhere ruleset test code, look in the httpse directory.

+--

 An explanation of the Mozilla Source Code Directory Structure and links to project pages with documentation can be found at: